superfeyza/Python-Practices/README.md

 # Python-Practices
 I'm adding some basic "python practices", questions and solution codes.
 Practicing while having fun is the best part of learning.
+* You can find the Turkish explanation of these practices on my Medium account: https://medium.com/@super.feyza

 **First Practice:**